-Sensitivity Analyses is required attribute of the financial modeling of any investment projects with low positive value of NPV because of the probability one or more unpredictable events of interest on the market of the project to aggravate the cash inflow and the investor may not be able to repay the loan debt.
+Sensitivity Analyses is a required attribute of the financial modeling of any investment project with low positive value of NPV because of the probability of one or more unpredictable events of interest on the market of the project to aggravate the cash inflow and the investor may not be able to repay the loan debt.
 About this project it is prescriptive only, to show the degree of impact of possible bad events over the cash inflow – when some agent does not achieve the expected results from his distribution compared with the basic country Bulgaria and has to be changed.
 This section will be developed for operational purposes on [Worksheet Bayes ].